typoman/vimconfig/README.md

 `'a` go to the mark position `a`\
 `<space>/` fuzzy find the current file (buffer)\

+### Selecting
+Generally going to visual mode is the selection mode and if you start navigating, the selection is from the position of the cursor before the visual mode until the current position.
+Although there are more shortcuts:
+`+` expand selection region\
+`_` shrink selection region\
+`<Ctrl-n>` select the next word matching the pattern under cursor/selection\
+`vii` select the indentation scope, adding more ii increases the indentation level\

 ### Editing Text
 `cw` delete the word and go to insert mode\
 `.` repeat last sequence of commands\